xbmc/repo-scripts/screensaver.digitalclock/README.md

 These are the options:

 General
+- Movement on the screen (Random position and bounce movement)
+- Bounce movement speed
 - Number of seconds to stay in place (Number of seconds that the clock will stay in place before moving to a random location)
 - Time format
 - Date format